Volcano: Shield volcanoes

-Shield volcanoes, so named for their broad, shield-like profiles, are formed by the eruption of low-viscosity lava that can flow a great distance from a vent.
-They generally do not explode catastrophically, but are characterized by relatively gentle effusive eruptions.
+Shield volcanoes, so named for their broad, shield-like profiles, are formed by the eruption of low-viscosity basaltic or andesitic lava that can flow a great distance from a vent.
+They generally do not explode catastrophically but are characterized by relatively gentle effusive eruptions.
 Since low-viscosity magma is typically low in silica, shield volcanoes are more common in oceanic than continental settings.
 The Hawaiian volcanic chain is a series of shield cones, and they are common in Iceland, as well.
+Olympus Mons, an extinct martian shield volcano is the largest known volcano in the Solar System.

 Lava domes

-Lava domes are built by slow eruptions of highly viscous lava.
+Lava domes, also called dome volcanoes, have steep convex sides built by slow eruptions of highly viscous lava, for example, rhyolite.
 They are sometimes formed within the crater of a previous volcanic eruption, as in the case of Mount St. Helens, but can also form independently, as in the case of Lassen Peak.
 Like stratovolcanoes, they can produce violent, explosive eruptions, but the lava generally does not flow far from the originating vent.

 Cryptodomes

 Cryptodomes are formed when viscous lava is forced upward causing the surface to bulge.
 The 1980 eruption of Mount St. Helens was an example; lava beneath the surface of the mountain created an upward bulge, which later collapsed down the north side of the mountain.